Introduction

 Comparative Balance Sheet Format

-Rows depict the balance sheet items and columns refer to the financial data over different periods of time.
+Rows depict the balance sheet items, and columns refer to the financial data over different periods of time.
 The format helps easily observe the way each item is transformed over time.
-In some cases percentages may be displayed for items, to know the magnitude of the change between each of the periods.
+In some cases, percentage changes are also shown to highlight the magnitude of movement between periods.

 Comparative Balance Sheet Example